 Alex is Chief Scientist and Director of Research and Evaluation at the Behavioural Insights Team (BIT).
 He leads on BIT’s involvement on the ESRC funded project Hate Crime After Brexit.

 Amir is a lecturer in cybersecurity in the School of Computer Science and Informatics.
 He leads statistical modelling on HateLab projects.

-Sefa Ozalp is the lead data science researcher within HateLab, contributing to all data management, transformation, analysis and visualisation tasks.
-He is also studying for his PhD in patterns of online hate speech in the aftermath of terror attacks across the globe.
+Sefa is a PhD candidate in HateLab.
+His PhD focusses on patterns of online hate speech in the aftermath of terror attacks across the globe.